marcossantiago/kubernetes-workshop/01_intro.md

 ---

-### Expose service while creating the deployment
+## Step 5: Clean Up

-`kubectl port-forward` is meant for testing services that are not exposed.
-To expose the application, use a service (covered later).
+`port-forward` is meant for testing services that are not exposed.
+To expose the application, use a Service (covered later).

-Kill Port Forward
+Kill port forward
 ```
 $ kill %2
 ```

-Delete old deployment
+Delete old Deployment
 ```
 $ kubectl delete deployment hello-kubernetes
 ```

 ---

-Create a new **Deployment** and a **Service**
+## Step 6: Create a new Deployment & Service

 ```
 $ kubectl run hello --image=gcr.io/google_containers/echoserver:1.4 \
    --port=8080 \
    --expose \
    --service-overrides='{ "spec": { "type": "NodePort" } }'

 service "hello" created
 deployment "hello" created
 ```

-This creates a new deployment and a service of type:NodePort.
+This creates a new Deployment and Service of type:NodePort.
 A random high port will be allocated to which we can connect.

 ---

-View the **Service**:
+View the Service

 ```
 $ kubectl get service

 NAME               CLUSTER-IP     EXTERNAL-IP   PORT(S)          AGE
 hello   			10.0.122.112   <nodes>       8080:30659/TCP   10m
 ```